Buddhist Symbols Overview

 This particular symbol is found in Myanmar, Thailand, Cambodia, Laos, and China.

-There are various sizes in which the logo appears, but the rough outlines always remain the same and thus making Buddha easily identifiable.
+There are various sizes in which the logo appears, but the rough outlines always remain the same, making Buddha easily identifiable.

 2. The Triratna or The Three Jewels